toidang92/toidang92.github.io/_posts/2016-09-30-ruby-best-practices.md

 1_000_000.times { "some string or object".freeze }
 ```

-## Do not use exceptions for a control flow
+## II.
+Do not use exceptions for a control flow

 **DON'T**